Home Page

 O

-Eddie Montalvo (Advocate/Mentor), was the Executive Board of Directors of the International Women's Boxing Hall of Fame (iwbhf.com) from 2015 until August 27, 2021 when he retired from the board.
+Eddie Montalvo (Advocate, Mentor, Manager), retired as the Executive Director of the International Women's Boxing Hall of Fame (iwbhf.com), where he served on its Executive Board of Directors from 2015 until August 27, 2021, when he retired from the IWBHF; but Eddie is still very much involved with the “IWBHF” behind the scenes.

 Eddie Montalvo was elected by WBAN's and the International Women's Boxing Hall of Fame's Founder and President Sue TL Fox to be her 'Right-Hand Man' because of the passion and transparency Montalvo has always demonstrated.